NBISweden/workshop-reproducible-research/docs/about.md

 # About

-The material available on these pages are produced and maintained for a course on how to make your data analyses reproducible.
-In particular covering the tools:
+The material available on these pages is produced and maintained for a course on how to make your data analyses reproducible.
+In particular, it covers the tools:

 * Conda
 * Git